yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 Do mirror in order starting from laser beam to cutting plate

 Then for each mirror:
-1. slide the mirror (if possible) so that incoming beam fall in the center of the mirror.
+1. slide the mirror (if possible) so that incoming beam fall in the center of the mirror being modified.
-1. Align the reflected beam so that is parrallel in 3D (Horizontal and vertical alignement) to the mechanical axis that it should match, to do that:
+1. Align the reflected beam so that it become parrallel in 3D (Horizontal and vertical alignement) to the mechanical axis that it should match, to do that:
 	1. observed the position of the impact off the beam on a close position
     1. do the same on far away position
     	1. align vertically first 2x screw to check